vlucas/node-smtp-protocol/readme.markdown

 ### 'tls'

-Emitted when the connection is upgraded to TLS.
+Emitted when the connection is upgraded to TLS by the client.

 ## properties